 Few people die from an antihistamine overdose unless they have severe heart rhythm disturbances or breathing issues.
 However, there have been some deaths due to antihistamine toxicity.
 These include both accidental and intentional overdoses.

 Deaths typically occur when a Hydroxyzine overdose leads to severe complications, including:

-Each individual’s tolerance to antihistamines varies.
+Each individual has varied tolerance to antihistamines.
 However, toxicity typically occurs when a person consumes three to five times the recommended dosage.

-These side effects do not usually require medical attention.
+These side effects don’t usually require medical attention.
 They may subside as your body adjusts to the medicine.

-However, it is always best to check with a doctor if you have side effects.
+However, it’s always best to check with a doctor if you have side effects.
 You may need to adjust your dosage or take a different medicine.

 Before calling for emergency help, have the following information ready:

 - Name of the medication, including ingredients and strength if known